 Completion Required Setting

-If you want to make sure that students view all of your slides before they can complete the lesson, you have the option to enable Presentation Completion Required on our Pro plan and higher.
+If you want to make sure that students view all of your slides before they can complete the lesson, this is possible with our Presentation Completion Required feature.
 This will disable the Complete & continue button in the lesson until they have navigated through all slides.

 Learn more about this feature here: Presentation Completion Required